 The Presidential Associates Program provides an opportunity for students to work with the president and his staff on projects that support the mission and purpose of Virginia Wesleyan University.
-Typically, Presidential Associates do not receive academic credit, unless they make arrangements through their department to complete departmental internship requirements.
-They do receive a wage and usually work up to 10-15 hours per week.
+Presidential Associates are a part of the University's Work & Learn Program.
+Typically, they do not receive academic credit, unless they make arrangements through their department to complete departmental internship requirements.
+They usually work up to 10-12 hours per week.
 The number hired in a given semester is dependent on a range of factors, but will usually be in the range of two to five.
 Most Presidential Associates are appointed for the academic year and can be re-appointed for additional years.

 Projects and responsibilities include presidential communication, legislative research, social media, student leadership, walkabouts, Greek life, diversity, and presidential archives.